-As the ever-popular Mr. Olympia competition rapidly approaches for another year with incredible talent, we wanted to look back at where things all began and who has won this special title.
+As the ever-popular Mr. Olympia competition has entered into its’ 58th year, we want to look back at where things began and who has all won this special title.

-Listed below are all of the Mr. Olympia contestants to be crowned champion since the inaugural year in 1965.
+The rare accomplishment of winning the Mr. Olympia trophy is amplified by the fact, that only 16 men have ever done so.
+Listed below are all of the Mr. Olympia contestants to be crowned champion, since the inaugural year in 1965.

 Let’s take a look.